Charlottesville has covered a statue two confederate statues in memory of Heather Heyer

 That vote came during a chaotic meeting packed with irate residents who screamed and cursed at councilors over the city's response to the rally, the AP reported.

-It was the first meeting held by the city council was the first since the “Unite the Right” rally.
+It was the first meeting held by the city council since the “Unite the Right” rally.

+Later in the afternoon, local resident John Miska — sporting a long white beard, a tie-dye shirt, and a pistol strapped to his thigh — attempted to cut down the tarp with a knife.

+The effort was ultimately unsuccessful, though he told reporters the cover was a "desecration" — and added that he was not with either "side."

+He said he was at the rally and counter-protests in Charlottesville earlier in the month and "I told both sides to go f-k themselves."

+Miska went on to describe Heyer as a woman "playing in traffic" and called slavery "the birth defect of America."

-The white nationalist rally was in response to the council's vote earlier this year to take down the Lee statue.
+The argument over Charlottesville's monument stretches back to the council's vote earlier this year to take down the Lee statue.
 That decision is currently halted by a legal challenge, and a judge has issued an injunction preventing the city from removing the Lee statue while the lawsuit plays out.

 Confederate statues have begun to come down across the United States.
 Statues in cities like New Orleans were removed prior to the rally, but many more have been taken down after the flashpoint rally.